 3. Dramatic Vignettes

 Gatsby glamour is all about drama.
 You can’t think about the 1920s without thinking of speakeasies & flappers on stage.
 This is translating into interior design with chandeliers and floor-to-ceiling drapery in unexpected rooms-like closets & bathrooms.

 Not ready to fully commit?
 Deco details are an easy add-on pre-existing furniture or fixtures.
 Add tassels, fringe, or a velvet throw and you’ll be feeling like you’ve moved to the West Egg!

 You can’t think about the 1920s without velvet!
-Combining velvet with modern silhouettes is a great way to make this old world fabric feel new again.
-Velvet has a heavy weight to it, making it intrinsically feel expensive and luxe.
-Adding a little bit of velvet is an easy way too richen any interior.
+Combining velvet with modern silhouettes is a great way to make this old-world fabric feel new again.
+Velvet has a heavyweight to it, making it intrinsically feel expensive and luxe.
+Adding a little bit of velvet is an easy way to richen any interior.

 We are excited to watch this trend continue to develop over the next few years.
 Are you interested in adding some Neo Deco style to your home?
 We would love to work with you on your next design project!